TheErickLiu/MasterMindz/README.md

 [RoadRunner](https://github.com/acmerobotics/road-runner) is a Kotlin library for planning 2D mobile robot paths and trajectories for FTC.

 #### What are dead wheels?
 And what is its purpose?
 From [RoadRunner FAQ](https://learnroadrunner.com/introduction.html#what-are-dead-wheels-odometry): Dead wheels are unpowered [omni](https://gm0.org/en/latest/docs/common-mechanisms/drivetrains/index.html#term-Omni-Wheel) (directional) wheel that tracks the distance the robot has traveled through the encoder attached to the wheel’s axle.
-Dead wheels experience very little slip compared to [mecanum](https://gm0.org/en/latest/docs/common-mechanisms/drivetrains/holonomic.html#term-Mecanum-Wheel) wheels.
-This improves accuracy during high acceleration.
+Dead wheels experience very little slip compared to [mecanum](https://gm0.org/en/latest/docs/common-mechanisms/drivetrains/holonomic.html#term-Mecanum-Wheel) wheels, which improves accuracy during high acceleration.

 #### How can we create a trajectory using Roadrunner?
 https://learnroadrunner.com/trajectories.html presents an example to create a trajectory based on RoadRunner v0.5.6.
 The [repo](https://github.com/FTCLib/RoadRunner-FTCLib-Quickstart) was archived and RoadRunner has been updated to v1.0.0.
 But the way to [create](https://github.com/FTCLib/RoadRunner-FTCLib-Quickstart/blob/main/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/drive/SampleMecanumDrive.java#L172) a `TrajectoryBuilder` and use `TrajectoryBuilder` [methods](https://rr.brott.dev/docs/v1-0-0/core/javadoc/com/acmerobotics/roadrunner/TrajectoryBuilder.html) to configure the trajectory do not change, for example